NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1LossyFinalState.md

 ---

-title: "Rivet::LossyFinalState"
+title: 'class Rivet::LossyFinalState'
-summary: "Templated FS projection which can lose some of the supplied particles. "
+description: "Templated FS projection which can lose some of the supplied particles. "

 ---